vault27/Foundation/vxlan.md

 - Extended communities
   - Route target
   - Encapsulation - VXLAN - because it can work via MPLS as well
+  - Sequence number - the more the better, used when host moves from one VTEP to another, new VTEP increases this number and sends to everyone

 ## EVPN route types
 VTEP gets all BGP updates and stores them in global table, but installs them to VRF only if there is required VNI